yuxqiu/bitcron-pro/README.md

 Based on original version add these changes:
 1、Add picture light box effect
-2、Add “重拾写作的乐趣” at the footer
-3、Add mouse click special effects
-4、Count website run time
-5、Count reading time and word number
+2、Count reading time and word number
-6、Add toc [table of contents] support
+3、Add toc [table of contents] support
-7、Add rotation effect in avatar
-8、add dark mode
+4、add dark mode
-9、Add more social media icon at footer
+5、Add more social media icon at footer
-10、Add website visits counting
+6、Add website visits counting
-11、Add copyright statement at every article
-12、Add support for transforming from simplified Chinese to traditional Chinese
+7、Add support for transforming from simplified Chinese to traditional Chinese
-13、Add support for decreasing font size
-14、Add support for Katex
+8、Add support for Katex
-15、Add article cover picture
+9、Add article cover picture
-16、Add search service
+10、Add search service
-17、Add
-18、Address anti-stealing-link of some pictures by Baidu and Wechat
-19、Highlight code
+11、Highlight code
-20、Add alt below the picture
-21、Replace broken picture with 404 picture
-22、Add prompt for article released for a long time
+12、Add prompt for article released for a long time
-23、Add toc
-24、Special feature - Christmas features
+...

+There are some small details to discover...

 ### Update

+**2020.3.24**
+1、Upload Bitcron-pro 2.0

 **2020.3.5**
 1、Fix the problem of not showing telegram icon

 **2020.1.22**
-1、Add Spring festival feature(thank 果核剥壳)
+1、Add Spring festival feature

 **2020.1.12**
 1、Fix the display of reward button